 We must give witness to the universality and diversity of the Kingdom, reach out to our partners, and share something of ourselves.
 With these teachings in mind, we made the decision to combine the outdooring rite with a shared ceremony of the Church’s ritual of baptism.

 The celebration to receive the children and present them to the community started at Lucien and Julienne’s house.
 From the house to the church, community members made a long procession filled with songs of joy.
 At the church’s entrance, the parents with their newborn twins were officially welcomed and led to the altar of the Lord.
 After the Catholic baptizing of the babies, we invited the family elders, as part of the Konkomba tradition, to come forward and receive the newborns into their family.
 Then, representing the Christian community, two parishioners and the godparents received the babies and promised to see to their religious instruction.
 Together we invoked the blessings and protection of God upon these beautiful new children and their parents, so that they might be free from all fear.

 As it turned out, the combination of the Konkomba tradition and a Catholic baptism made for a most festive occasion.
 A wonderful meal was offered to all who came to witness this exceptional event.
-All who participated rejoiced with the couple and are grateful to almighty God for the gift of these twins, baptized Pierre and Pierrette.
+All who participated rejoiced with the couple and are grateful to almighty God and to the global church for the gift of these twins, baptized Pierre and Pierrette.

 Evangelization Opens Minds and Hearts